Chuckwagon: Contemporary use

 The American Chuck Wagon Association was formed in 1997 to "preserve the heritage of the chuck wagon" including educating the public and promoting chuckwagon activities.
 They document chuckwagon heritage including equipment, food, cooking styles, campsites, and clothing, and keep a registry of wagons.
 Its members participate in chuckwagon cook-off competitions throughout the US where teams are judged on their cooking as well as the authenticity of their vehicle.

 The Academy of Western Artists presents an annual award for outstanding chuckwagon cooking, as well as honors in other fields relating to the culture of the American cowboy.

-Chuckwagon cook-offs are typically annual events open to the public—some drawing over 1,000 attendees—and private events may hire chuckwagon caterers.
+Chuckwagon cook-offs are typically annual events open to the public or private events with hired chuckwagon caterers.
 Chuckwagon suppers are held across the traditional cattle ranges of the Western United States and Western Canada, either on their own or as part of a trail ride or stay at a dude ranch.